Uzbeks: Origins

 Before the 5th century, what is today's Uzbekistan was part of Sogdia, Khwarazm, Bactria mainly inhabited by Sogdians, Bactrians, and Khwarazmians, all Indo-Iranian peoples.
-It was part of the Achaemenid Empire in the 6th-4th centuries BC and, by the 3rd century CE, part of Sasanian Empire.
+It was part of the Achaemenid Empire in the sixth to fourth centuries BC and, by the 3rd century CE, part of Sasanian Empire.

-From 5th to 6th century, what is today's Uzbekistan was part of the Hephthalite Empire.
-From 6th to 8th century, what is today's Uzbekistan was under the rule of Göktürk Khanate.
+From the fifth to sixth century, what is today's Uzbekistan was part of the Hephthalite Empire.
+From 6th to 8th century, what is today's Uzbekistan was under the rule of First Turkic Khaganate.

-The Turkic component was part of the Kidarite tribes in the 5th century.
+The Turkic component was part of the Kidarites in the fifth century.
 The seal of the Kidarites, made in the 5th century in Samarkand, has a Bactrian inscription containing the title of the ruler: "Oglar Khun", of Turkic origin.

-Since the entry of Central Asia into the Turkic Kaganate (6th century), the process of Turkicization has intensified.
+Since the entry of Central Asia into the Turkic Khaganate (6th century), the process of Turkicization has intensified.
 In subsequent centuries, the main ethnocultural process that took place on the territory of the Central Asian interfluve was the convergence and partial merging of the settled, Iranian-speaking and Turkic-speaking, with the nomadic, mainly Turkic-speaking population.

 Turkic and Chinese migration into Central Asia occurred during the Chinese Tang dynasty, and Chinese armies commanded by Turkic generals stationed in large parts of Central Asia.
-But Chinese influence ended with the An Lushan rebellion.
-During the 9th and 10th centuries, Transoxiana was ruled by the Persian Samanid dynasty.
-From the 11th century on, Transoxania was under the rule of Turkic Kara-Khanid Khanate, their arrival in Transoxania signalled a definitive shift from Iranian to Turkic predominance in Central Asia.
-Kara-Khanid ruler Sultan Satuq Bughra Khan was the first Turkic ruler to convert to Islam, most people of Central Asia soon followed.
-In the 12th century, Transoxania was conquered by Qara Khitai (Western Liao), a sinicized Khitan dynasty, they brought to Central Asia the Chinese system of government.
-In the 13th century, Kara-Khanid Khanate was destroyed by the Turkic Khwarazmian dynasty, a former vassal of the Qara Khitai.
+But Chinese influence ended with the An Lushan Rebellion.
+During the ninth and tenth centuries, Transoxiana was ruled by the Persian Samanid Empire.
+From the 11th century on, Transoxiana was under the rule of the Turkic Kara-Khanid Khanate, their arrival in Transoxiana signalled a definitive shift from Iranian to Turkic predominance in Central Asia.
+The Kara-Khanid ruler Sultan Satuq Bughra Khan was the first Turkic ruler to convert to Islam, most people of Central Asia soon followed.
+In the 12th century, Transoxiana was conquered by the Qara Khitai (Western Liao), a sinicized Khitan dynasty, they brought to Central Asia the Chinese system of government.
+In the 13th century, Kara-Khanid Khanate was destroyed by the Turkic Anushtegin dynasty, a former vassal of the Qara Khitai.

 Although Turko-Mongol infiltration into Central Asia had started early, and the influence of the Turkic tribes was felt in Khwarazm before the campaigns of the Mongols, after the beginning of the Chingizid rule, bilingualism became more common.
 It is generally believed that these ancient Indo-European-speaking peoples were linguistically assimilated by smaller but dominant Turkic-speaking groups while the sedentary population finally adopted the Persian language, the traditional lingua franca of the eastern Islamic lands.
 The language-shift from Middle Iranian to Turkic and New Persian was predominantly the result of an elite dominance process.
-This process was dramatically boosted during the Mongol conquest when millions were either killed or pushed further south to the Pamir region.
 Peter B. Golden listed three basic ethnic elements contributing to the Uzbeks' ethnogenesis: